 Is it a vacation home?
 You want it to house your family and guests comfortably.
 And make sure the travel time fits your lifestyle.

 Will you retire there?
 Maybe you’re buying a second home that fits your family now, but you’re not sure it’s where you’ll retire someday.
 If that’s a possibility, consider that you may want to sell the property at some point in favor of another location.

 When will you sell?
-If this is an investment you’ll sell, find out how properties have performed in that area over time — and that property in particular.
+If this is an investment you’ll sell, find out how properties have performed in that area over time.

 - If you use a home for your own enjoyment rather than as rental property, mortgage interest is deductible just like on your first home — up to a maximum for combined debt.

 - You can deduct property taxes on your second home, whether you rent it out or not.